top of page

 She/Her/Hers

-Scholar, Advocate, Consultant Lab Founder and Director Dr. Pani Farvid is an Associate Professor of Applied Psychology.
+Scholar, Advocate, Consultant Lab Founder & Co-Director Dr. Pani Farvid is an Associate Professor of Applied Psychology.
 She joined The New School in 2019 from Auckland University of Technology in New Zealand, where she developed successful teaching and research programs, as well as wide-ranging media profile addressing social and psychological issues (e.g., see her TEDx talk on saying goodbye to binary gender).
 Dr. Farvid works with interdisciplinary research teams, community organizations and policy makers across the globe.
 She draws on mixed-methods, discursive methods, as well as new and emerging methodologies.
 Her current research/supervision interests span the following: Working with marginalized populations (e.g., refugees, immigrants, non-binary, LGBTQI+, ethnic/racial minorities) in order to foster equity and social justice.

 Dr. Thomas A. Vance